5 Ways to Style a Spring Basket

 But more times than not, it was a random blessing that would show up unannounced.

-Now that Spring has arrived and we’re starting to get out more thanks to the vaccine and some restrictions being lifted, I’ve been thinking about how we can keep that same spirit of community alive.
+Now that Spring has arrived and we’re starting to get out more, I’ve been thinking about how we can keep that same spirit of community alive.